Birch-san/juicysfplugin/README.md

 Note: Release **and** Debug flavors _both_ output targets [VST, VST3, AU] to the same location:  `~/Library/Audio/Plug-Ins/$TARGET/juicysfplugin.$EXT`.
 Whichever flavor you built _most recently_, wins.

-The way I provide archives of _both_ build flavors is by archiving one, building next flavor, then archiving that (i.e. I build serially, not parallel).
-But probably people only care about the Release flavor anyway.

 # Licenses